 Expect the unexpected

-If you study those eight question types, rest assured that you’ve covered the majority of questions in case interviews.
+If you study those nine question types, rest assured that you’ve covered the majority of questions in case interviews.

 However, these are not all the possible questions you might be given.
 In actual cases, there are always questions that cannot be categorized neatly.
 If you do not prepare for these questions, it’s easy to be thrown off-balance.